-The undersigned, being a stockholder of Xurpas Inc. (the "Corporation"), constitutes and appoints \\\\\\\, or in his/her absence, the Chairman of the stockholders' meeting, to be the undersigned's proxy, to represent and vote all shares registered in the name of, and beneficially owned by, the undersigned at the annual meeting of the stockholders of the Corporation scheduled on November 8, 2019, at 9:00 a.m., at Makati Sports Club, L.P.
-Leviste corner Gallardo Streets, Salcedo Village, Makati City, and at all adjournments thereof, for the following matters:

-- 1. Approval of Minutes of Previous Meeting

-- $\Box$ Yes $\Box$ No $\Box$ Abstain

-- 2. Approval of annual report and Audited Financial Statements

-- $\Box$ Yes $\Box$ No $\Box$ Abstain

-- 3. Election of Directors and Independent Directors

-Name No. of Votes Name No. of Votes

-Nico Jose S. Nolledo Mercedita S.

-Nolledo

-Alexander D. Corpuz Wilfredo O. Racaza

-Fernando Jude F. Garcia Jonathan Gerard A.

-Gurango

-Gurango (Independent)

-4. Appointment of External Auditor

-$\Box$ Yes $\Box$ No $\Box$ Abstain

-IN WITNESS WHEREOF, the undersigned executes this proxy this \\\\\\

-Signature of Stockholder /Authorized Signatory: Name of Stockholder: No. of Common Shares: Date:
+The undersigned, being a sappoints stockholders' meeting, to be in the name of, and benefit stockholders of the Corporat Club, L.P.
+Leviste corner adjournments thereof, for the sappoints of the corner adjournments thereof, stockholders of the corner adjournments thereof. the undersigned's picially owned by, to tion scheduled on N Gallardo Streets, in his/her absence, proxy, to represent and the undersigned at the ovember 8, 2019, at 9:0, Salcedo Village, M the Chairman of the vote all shares registered annual meeting of the 00 a.m., at Makati Sports 1.
+Approval of Minute es of Previous Meet ting □ Yes □ No □ Abstain 2.
+Approval of annual report and Audited l Financial Statements □ Yes □ No □ Abstain 3.
+Election of Directo rs and Independent Directors Name No. of Votes Name No. of Votes Nico Jose S. Nolledo Mercedita S. Nolledo Alexander D. Corpuz Wilfredo O. Racaza Fernando Jude F. Garcia Jonathan Gerard A. Gurango (Independent) 4.
+Appointment of Ex ☐ Yes ☐ No ☐ ternal Auditor Abstain IN WITNESS WHEREOF, the undersigned exc ecutes this proxy this Signature of Stockholder /A Name of Stockholder: No. of Common Shares: Date: uthorized Signatory ): THIS PROXY SHOULD I BEFORE OCTOBER 28 ,

-THIS PROXY SHOULD BE RECEIVED BY THE CORPORATE SECRETARY ON OR BEFORE OCTOBER 28, 2019, AT 7TH FLOOR CAMBRIDGE CENTRE BUILDING 108 TORDESILLAS ST., SALCEDO VILLAGE, MAKATI CITY.
+TORDESILLAS ST., SALCEDO VILLAGE, MAKATI CITY.